Assign apps to groups with Microsoft Intune

 The end user can expand the context menu within the Play Store app and switch between their personal Google account (where they see their personal apps), and their work account (where they will see store and LOB apps targeted to them).
 End users install the apps by tapping Install in the Play Store app.

-When an APP selective wipe is issued in the Intune console, the work account will be automatically removed from the Play Store app and the end user will from that point no longer see work apps in the Play Store app catalog.
+When an APP selective wipe is issued in the Intune admin center, the work account will be automatically removed from the Play Store app and the end user will from that point no longer see work apps in the Play Store app catalog.
 When the work account is removed from a device, apps installed from the Play Store will remain installed on the device and will not uninstall.

 App uninstall setting for iOS managed apps